Blankets, Wraps and Sleep Bags

-All these pieces are produced using material 100% grown and created in New Zealand that is totally natural and ecofriendly; from the sustainable way the animals are farmed, right through to the hand finished textiles.
-The fibres used are in totally natural colours only and there are no chemicals used in any part of the process.
+All our wool products are produced using material grown and created in New Zealand.
+They are natural and ecofriendly; from the sustainable way the animals are farmed, right through to the hand finished textiles.
+The fibres used are in their natural colours.
+No chemicals are used in any part of the process.

-The high personal involvement in all parts of the process between farm and garment results in products that are utterly distinctive.
+The personal involvement in all parts of the process between farm and garment results in products that are beautifully distinctive.

 The story starts with a small flock of rare grey sheep in Nelson, which had been brought to New Zealand from Denmark 20 years prior.
 These elegant and fine-boned breed of Grey sheep were traditionally farmed for their pelts and were not particularly sought after in the pragmatic south for their wool.
 The sheep historically originate from an island off the coast of Sweden, and their unique grey fleeces were perhaps adapted to keep out the keen north wind which scours this cold land.
 The wool was utilised by the Vikings for making the sails for their medieval longships.